ChatLounge/ChatServices/README.md

 ## basic build instructions for the impatient

-Whatever you do, make sure you do *not* install Atheme into the same location as the source.
+Whatever you do, make sure you do *not* install ChatServices into the same location as the source.
-Atheme will default to installing in `$HOME/atheme`, so make sure you plan accordingly for this.
+Atheme will default to installing in `$HOME/services`, so make sure you plan accordingly for this.

     $ git submodule update --init
-    $ ./configure
+    $ ./configure --options-you-want-here
     $ make
     $ make install